Do You Really Remember What You Think You Remember?

 In other words, I was not remembering the moment, I was remembering the picture of the moment.

 Here’s why this is so important to understand… here is the possibility for you, Champion…

 Most of us, if we are not fully awake to the present, base our decisions on the memories of the past.
-That is, we make judgements about how the future will be based on what we believe we experienced in the past.
+That is, we make judgments about how the future will be based on what we believe we experienced in the past.

 The problem is, most of us have very little real grasp on what happened to us in the past in the way that it ACTUALLY happened.